tsackton/taelgar/People/Dunmari/Karmana.md

 # Karmana
 >[!info]+ Biographical Info
 > A [[Dunmar|Dunmari]] [[Humans|human]] (he/him)

+%%need to figure out how to properly deal with undead%%
+%%need to add whereabouts and campaign info%%

 The last master of the [[Order of the Awakened Soul]] at the [[Monastery of Bhishma]], now a ghost.